PolyU ELC Reference Guides

 APA |

-The following are the top 10 publishers which PolyU researchers have their works published across various subject areas in the recent 5 years.
-[Data from Scopus]
+The following are the top 10 publishers which PolyU researchers have their works published across various subject areas [Data from Scopus]

 1. Elsevier